 Follow these step by step instructions:

-2. Click on the "Subject Keys" tab on the project report page.
+2. Click on the "Subject Keys" tab halfway down the page.
 Click the button that says "Create Subject Key".
 If necessary, switch into Restricted Data viewing mode to continue.

 3. Create a title and description for your subject key.
 This metadata can be seen by all ConnectomeDB users with project access, so please refrain from including restricted or identifying information in your title.